solana-labs/ecosystem/projects/culchain.md

 status: live
 ---

-CulChain, a perfect symphony between Blockchain and Global mythologies aimed at preserving ancient Cultures and their historical relevance through artistic expressions in form of NFTs.
+CulChain is a perfect symphony between Blockchain and Global mythologies aimed at preserving ancient Cultures and their historical relevance through artistic expressions in form of NFTs.